 -

-What Leaders Are Like and Their Effect on Decision-Making: Analysis-at-a-Distance (Margaret G. Hermann, 2021) Diagrammed by: Sarah Gansen and Patrick James
+Hermann 2021_What Leaders Are Like and Their Effect on Decision-Making: Analysis-at-a-Distance

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.